nablaFox/Frost/README.md

 - 📈 Progress Tracking
 - 📁 Project Organization

 **Frost** is a command-line interface designed to help manage projects efficiently.
 It provides various features to streamline project organization and enhance productivity.
-It is intended to be used as a personal tool for organizing individual work (rather than for team work).
+It is intended to be used as a personal tool for organizing the individual workflow.

 ## Install